[Originally posted on my Italian blog in 2010, updated for 2026]

 It’s a whole vibe.

-But if your goal is to capture the sun perfectly aligned with Manhattan’s grid, I recommend heading to:
+However, if your goal is to capture the sun perfectly aligned with Manhattan’s grid, I recommend heading to:

 – Tudor City Overpass – iconic and cinematic